shree270920/Devops/README.md

 Just for testing
 Just for fung
 Once more Again and again for docker
 Docker please get the success.thanks for the progress .
 Positive progress

+exactly my point